Netflix’s Ted Bundy Film Isn’t On The U.K. Platform & Subscribers Are Baffled

 — vicky ❤️ (@SawyerAmelia) May 4, 2019

 Some Netflix subscribers in the U.K. have remained hopeful the streaming giant will find a way to pick up the film.
-While others offered the streaming giant advice on how to prevent this from causing chaos in the future.
+Others offered the streaming giant advice on how to prevent this from causing chaos in the future.

 @NetflixUK You’d genuinely avoid have these #ExtremelyWicked issues, if your service didn’t put “Netflix Original” above content that they purely just have distribution rights to for select regions.
 Run with “Netflix Exclusive,” instead ???? ????